Cribbage Dealing Rules (How to Deal Cards Correctly)

 Who cuts the starter card?

-The non-dealer always cuts the deck.
+The non-dealer always cuts the deck after discards are made.

 Does the dealer deal first every game?